DavidLeifer/OpenSourceDocument/README.md

 Chapter 11-13 is a peer-referenced writeup on skateboarding and anatomy.

+The 'ExerciseStatisticsVersions' folder has working ipynb files with functions as they are written which morphed into the 'exercise_module.py' import file that handles parsing and statistics.
+Most of the files used in the course are found in 'data' with the exception of A0.csv and A1.tsv with the idea that the user can record their own data.

 ### Chapter 0: Introduction to Computers
 Uses Python to introduce how computers work.
 By the end of the class you should be able to execute code using existing Python libraries like Pandas.